pfmc-assessments/sablefish_2025/README.md

 packages.
 To switch the base model for the assessment report users should do the following steps:

+1. Confirm that you have the folder structure described above for model files and you have the reference model version in step 2 in your local directory.
-1. Run the `model_output_objects` script in the data-raw folder by updating the `model_name` object and ensuring the `model_dir` points to where that model resides.
+2. Run the `model_output_objects` script in the data-raw folder by updating the `model_name` object and ensuring the `model_dir` points to where that model resides.
-2. Change the `model_name` in the `ouput_and_quantities` code chunk located in the SAR_USWC_sablefish_skeleton.qmd.
+3. Change the `model_name` in the `ouput_and_quantities` code chunk located in the SAR_USWC_sablefish_skeleton.qmd.
-3. Required packages for the report document are listed in the 001_load_packages.qmd file.
+4. Required packages for the report document are listed in the 001_load_packages.qmd file.
 The `pacman::p_load`command should install any missing packages so no additional steps should be required.
-4. If using a specific package within a code chunk in any of the child documents make sure to use the `package_name::` option and that the package is included in the list in the 001_load_packages.qmd code chunk.
+5. If using a specific package within a code chunk in any of the child documents make sure to use the `package_name::` option and that the package is included in the list in the 001_load_packages.qmd code chunk.